RCBiczok/ParaUnity/README.md

 This project illustrates the combination of ParaView and Virtual Reality by using the Unity gaming engine.

-It is possible to either export your rendered Data from ParaView into a running (and prepared) Unity Project or visualize it in a separate Unity Player Window
+It is possible to either export your rendered data from ParaView into a running (and prepared) Unity Project or visualize it in a separate Unity Player window

 ## Development Setup (Windows)